Quantum mechanics over real numbers fully reproduces standard quantum theory

 Renou et al.~\cite{Renou2021} exploited this divergence to claim an experimental falsification of real quantum theory, demonstrating that the $\mathrm{CHSH}_3$ inequality - tailored for a tripartite entanglement-swapping network - admits a maximal quantum violation of $6\sqrt{2}$ that, they argued, is unreachable by any real quantum theory (in their sense).
 A subsequent experiment confirmed the prediction~\cite{Chen2022}.

-Here we show that the incompatibility identified by Renou et al.\ is not a property of real numbers as such, but of the specific (inadequate) composition rule they impose.
+It is important to note that the no-go theorem derived by Renou et al.~\cite{Renou2021} is internally consistent within their axiomatic framework of a very specific ``real quantum physics'' (RQP).
+However, here we show that the incompatibility identified by Renou et al.\ is not a property of real numbers as such, but of the (inadequate) specific composition rule $\otimes_{\mathbb{R}}$ that, we argue, is incompatible with a faithful real representation of quantum mechanics.
 The core observation, already implicit in the Stueckelberg programme, is that the matrices $\id_2$ and $\tau$ in Eq.~\eqref{eq:doubling} are not just a notational convenience - they constitute a complex structure $J=\tau\otimes\id_N$ on the real doubled space.
-This structure promotes the doubled space to a \ka space $(\mathbb{R}^{2N},g,\omega,J)$ \cite{Volovich2025a,Volovich2025b}, and the compatible composition rule for \ka spaces - the symplectic tensor product $\otimes^{\ks}$ - is distinct from $\otimes_{\mathbb{R}}$ (which justifies the subscript notation).
+This structure promotes the doubled space to a K\"{a}hler space $(\mathbb{R}^{2N},g,\omega,J)$ \cite{Volovich2025a,Volovich2025b}, and the compatible composition rule for K\"{a}hler spaces - the symplectic tensor product $\otimes^{\ks}$ - is distinct from $\otimes_{\mathbb{R}}$ (which justifies the subscript notation).

 Our main result is the following isomorphism theorem (proved in Appendix):